Applications for Class 3 SUMMER 2020 Start are due May 15, 2020, by 3 p.m.

 Complete your SOWELA College application online.
 If you have questions about the program or the application, call (337) 421-6550 or (337) 824-4811 to speak with an Enrollment Specialist.

-Students must complete the first two (2) semesters of prerequisite courses in the curriculum prior to applying to any Surgical Technology core program courses.
-Please enroll using the Pre-Surgical Technology Major to complete these courses.
+Students must complete the first semester of prerequisite courses in the curriculum prior to applying to any Surgical Technology clinical program courses.

-Once you receive an official notification of acceptance into the program, you will be granted access to declare the major of Surgical Technology-510909 and eligibility to enroll in courses for that program.
-You are responsible for completing the Change of Major request form.
+Once you receive an official notification of acceptance into the program, you will be granted access to schedule any STEC courses.